ostrolucky/stdinho/README.md

 it available via HTTP, as it goes in.
 You send a link to people who need the stuff.
 People click the link and immediately start downloading.

-You guys like screenshots?
 Here is it in action:

 ![stdinho](https://user-images.githubusercontent.com/496233/37237663-e240866e-2416-11e8-9d03-386ae3790d1c.png)